 Make a List of Needs

-When it comes to looking for a property, you should be making a list of two things: first, the things you WANT your property to have; and second, the things you NEED it to have.
+When it comes to looking for a property, you should be making a list of two things, as suggested by The Property Buying Company: first, the things you WANT your property to have; and second, the things you NEED it to have.
 The want list are bonuses – they’d be nice to have, but if you don’t, then no worries.
 The needs column is much more important.
 These are things that will make or break how happy you feel with your home.
 And of course, it’s these things – or the lack of them – which may cause you to have buyer’s remorse later on down the line.
 You can make compromises when it comes to the desirable aspects of your home, but the needs are not up for negotiation.
 Make sure they’re there!

 Stick to your Budget!